Cleaned Water

 Disinfection

+The disinfection process involves adding chlorine to the processed water to kill remaining pathogens and bacteria.
+Next, we remove the chlorine to protect aquatic life and maintain the water quality of the Merrimack River.
 Treated water discharged from the Duck Island Clean Water Facility always meets the rigorous standards outlined in the Clean Water Act (CWA).
 We work hard 24/7 to serve our customers and minimize human impact on water quality and aquatic life in the Merrimack River.

 The dewatered cake that is created by the centrifuge is loaded onto hauling trucks using a series of conveyors for off-site disposal.